evertrol/kcs/docs/source/usage.rst

 This step takes the result of step 1a, and matches the global CMIP ``tas`` change with the global ``tas`` change of our model of interest, for relevant epochs.
-The user picks one or more epochs, and percentiles, and the procedure will match the CMIP change in ``tas`` with an identical change in ``tas`` for the model of interest, which results in a specific year, calculated over a 30-year period.
-These define the scenarios: high and low temperature change (90 and 10 percentile CMIP change) for middle and end of centeury (2050 and 2085;
-2085, because the 30-year period average ranges from 2070 to 2099, the
-end of the CMIP data).
+The user picks one or more epochs, and CMIP percentiles, and the procedure will match the CMIP change in ``tas`` with an identical change in ``tas`` for the model of interest, which results in a specific year, calculated over a 30-year period.
+These define the scenarios: high and low temperature change (e.g., 90 and 10 percentile CMIP change) for middle and end of centeury (2050 and 2085; 2085, because the 30-year period average ranges from 2070 to 2099, the end of the CMIP data).

 The output is a CSV file, which contains the so-called steering table.
 This table contains the matching period in our model of